MorpheusMXML/VentCore/README.md

 <!-- ALARM HANDLING -->
 # Alarm Handling

-##### For a complete overview, please refer to our [AlarmLogic.md](TODO LINK)
+##### For a complete overview, please refer to our [AlarmLogic.md](./App/documentation/alarmlogic.md)

 ## Alarm Overview
 The system is able to play the highest alarm sounds for active alarms and to play only one alarm at time.
 It also changes the visualisation of the current alarm state with colors on the screen.
 Furthermore it can evaluate the alarm type wether it is coming from monitoring or ventilation sensors.
-If the highest alarms are coming from monitoring and ventilation the alarm sounds alternate.
-All alarm sounds are [selfmade](#contact) to convey a new feeling for the application and because the old sound files were not reachable for the M-Lab project.
+All alarm sounds are selfmaed to convey a new feeling for the application and because the old sound files were not reachable for the M-Lab project.
 The user is able to confirm single alarms or all alarms at once.
 In defibrillation mode all alarms are muted.
 Switching back to montioring or ventilation enables active alarms again.
 Upcoming alarms can be confirmed and stay confirmed for a defined time.
 When the alarm is raising in its priority, the confirm state ends to inform the user about the worse condition that occured.
 In addition to that, the user gets the offer from the system to "smart adjust boundaries" when a middle alert is occuring three times in a row without being interrupted by a higher alarm or an alarm with another alarm message.
 If the user accepts this offer, the system adjust the triggered boundary by predefined percentages.
 This aims to reduce the sensory overload and to support.

 ## Alarm Priority

-With every value update, the system listens if an alarm is necessary. …….

 With the updated values, the system checks for the priority of the value update and if it’s a middle or high alert or a warning.
-To check the priority, every sensor has a predefined `sensorDeviation`.
-The `sensorDeviation` describes the range of allowed values above or below a limit before an alarm is classified as high and is defined individually for each sensor.
+To check the priority, every sensor has a predefined `SensorDeviation`.
+The `SensorDeviation` describes the range of allowed values above or below a limit before an alarm is classified as high.

 ```shell